inventree/inventree-docs/docs/sell/return.md

 While [line items](#line-items) must reference a particular stock item, extra line items are available for any other itemized information that needs to be conveyed with the order.

 ## Return Order Reports

+Custom [reports](../report/return_order.md) can be generated against each Return Order.